LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-mvc/README.md

 #### Display Search Results

 After you have your `Results` action above passing data to the view, you need to display the data.
 Open up `Views/Search/Index.cshtml` and create a loop to display each job passed in from the controller.
-You should put each job in its own table, with job field per row.
+You should put each job in its own table, with one job field per row.

-Add the class `"job-listing"` to each of the tables to get some nice styling, courtesy of Eliot's work!
+Add the CSS class `"job-listing"` to each of the tables to get some nice styling, courtesy of Eliot's work!

 #### Display List of All Jobs